Hans Sauer

-Hans Sauer (11 June 1857 - 28 August 1939) was a South African born medical doctor, lawyer, adventurer and businessman.
+Hans Sauer (11 June 1857 - 28 August 1939) was an Orange Free State born medical doctor, lawyer, adventurer and businessman.
 He is regarded as a Rand Pioneer, arriving in Johannesburg in 1886 shortly after the discovery of gold and was the town's first district surgeon.
 He is linked with the creation of Rhodesia.

 Early life and education

 Johannes Sauer was born in Smithfield, Orange Free State in 1857.
 He is the brother of J.W.
 Sauer.
 His father was the town and district Landdrost.
 His father, Johannes J. Sauer, moved the family to Aliwal North where he practised law and farming but died in 1870.
 His mother was Elizabeth W.S.M.
 Kotzé.
 Sauer was schooled at Burgersdorp, Cape Colony from 1872 until 1876.
 After completing school, he was sent to the London to continue his studies at University College London.
 By October of the same year, he went to Edinburgh to study medicine and graduated in 1881 with a MB and CB.